$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Formalism

 \subsection{Thermodynamic Conditions}

 The various thermodynamic systems of nuclear and hypernuclear matter are described below- \begin{enumerate} \item $\beta$ equilibrated/stable matter and $\nu$-free: These systems can be described by two thermodynamic variables: temperature ($T$) and density ($n_B$).
 Generally observed in cold NSs.
 The chemical potentials satisfy $\mu_e + \mu_p - \mu_n = 0$.
 Neutrinos are absent. \item Out-of-$\beta$-equilibrium and $\nu$-free: We can denote them by a set of three thermodynamic variables: ($T,~n_B,~Y_Q=Y_e$).
 This format is used to describe general purpose EOSs in CompOSE database~\citep{CompOSE}.
 The chemical potentials satisfy $\mu_e + \mu_p - \mu_n = \mu_L \neq 0$.
-Neutrinos are absent. \item $\nu$-trapped matter: Described by a set of three thermodynamic variables: ($T,~n_B,~Y_L$), where $Y_L = Y_e+Y_{\nu_e}$, is the total fraction of leptons.
+Despite a non-zero lepton chemical potential the neutrino contribution is ignored. \item $\nu$-trapped matter: Described by a set of three thermodynamic variables: ($T,~n_B,~Y_L$), where $Y_L = Y_e+Y_{\nu_e}$, is the total fraction of leptons.
 These thermodynamic conditions are important in case of hot and dense environments such as PNS and BNS mergers~\citep{Pons_Reddy_1999apj,Raduta_Oertel_2020mnras}.
 The chemical potentials satisfy $\mu_e + \mu_p - \mu_n = \mu_L \neq 0$ and $\mu_{\nu_e} = \mu_L$.
 Neutrinos are generally trapped for $T\gtrsim5$ MeV~\citep{Alford_2018,Alford_2021}. \end{enumerate}

+In PNS early evolution the nuclear matter inside the star is temporarily opaque to neutrinos and the star goes through different stages in which the core evolves from a low temperature (low entropy state) and gets heated up (high entropy) with a decrease in lepton fraction due to neutrino emission~\citep{Prakash_Bombaci_1997phys-rep,Pons_Reddy_1999apj,Thapa_Beznogov_2023prd}.
+We will denote a particular hot NS configuration by the following notation: $N(S/A,Y_L)$ (for N-matter) or $NY(S/A,Y_L)$ for (NY-matter), where $S/A$ is the entropy per baryon of the configuration and $Y_L$ is the total lepton fraction.
+To study the effects of nuclear and hypernuclear properties on hot NS configurations, we consider the two thermal configurations $NY(1, 0.4)$ and $NY(2,0.2)$ in $\nu$-trapped regime.
+The former state corresponds to a hot lepton rich configuration while the latter corresponds to a hotter core with deleptonized configuration. \\